Thrillers are always good books to turn to when you want a book which is easy-to-read, and which packs in storyline, plot-twists, and action.

 They keep you on the edge of your seat from the start to the very end, and can be perfect for this time of year, when you just want to curl up inside with an engaging book, as the weather get worse.

-So, this is a list of my Top 5 Favourite Thrillers.
+Below find a list of my Top 5 Favourite Thrillers

 ‘The Girl on the Train’ by Paula Hawkins